Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Conclusions and Outlook

 In a comprehensive set of experiments, we have investigated the complete dipole-mode spectrum in a two-species fermionic mixture of $^{161}$Dy and $^{40}$K, which features mass imbalance and a widely tunable interspecies interaction.
 While, in the non-interacting case, the two components exhibit individual oscillations with largely different frequencies, dissipative coupling at increasing interaction strength induces damping and finally a crossover into the hydrodynamic regime, leading to a variety of interesting effects.
 The two oscillating modes exhibit large frequency shifts and, beyond a critical coupling strength in the hydrodynamic regime, one of these modes loses its oscillating character and splits into two purely exponential damping modes.

 The most evident signature of hydrodynamics is locking of the individual oscillations to a joint oscillation, in which both species oscillate together with the same frequency.
 While this effect has been demonstrated in previous work on spin \cite{Gensemer2001tfc}, isotopic \cite{Delehaye2015cva}, or species mixtures \cite{Ferlaino2003doi, Finelli2024ula} with uncoupled frequencies lying rather close to each other (difference at most a few 10\%), our experiments have been carried out in a more extreme regime with individual frequencies differing by a relatively large factor (frequency ratio of $\sim$3).
-We have measured the mode frequencies, damping rates along with their relative amplitudes and phases, which fully characterizes the resonance crossover.
-These observations also reveal an effect beyond previous experiments and the mere effect of elastic scattering and resulting friction.
-We have observed the additional effect of the reactive mean-field interaction, which breaks the symmetry with respect to the sign of the scattering length.
+We have measured the mode frequencies, damping rates along with their relative amplitudes and phases, which fully characterizes the resonance crossover. {These results also reveal an effect beyond the mere effect of elastic scattering and resulting friction, demonstrating demonstrating an asymmetry in the damping rate and phase difference, which can be attributed to the reactive mean-field interaction.}

 Exceeding a critical strength of the interspecies friction, one of the two oscillating modes disappears by splitting into two purely exponential damping modes.
 The resulting slow damping mode essentially corresponds to the overdamped spatial motion in position space, while the fast mode represents the rapidly damped relative motion in momentum space.
 We have observed both modes and measured their damping rates in the hydrodynamic crossover.
 We find that the latter mode is largely insensitive against experimental imperfections, as unwanted effects such as losses and heating or dynamics related to the shape of the cloud appear on a much longer time scale.